Why Personalized Care Is the Missing Piece in Modern Healthcare

 Technology can help but people matter too

 Today, there is no scarcity of health-related applications and tracking devices.
 However, collecting data does not directly translate to changing behavior.
-Rather, it's how collected data is utilized that creates the opportunity for behavior modification.
+Rather, it's how collected data is understood and utilized that creates the opportunity for behavior modification.
 When provided with the correct platform technology can provide immediate real-time feedback regarding progress made toward goals achieved.

 Sustainable results come from making small daily choices

 One of the largest misconceptions related to becoming healthier is that drastic changes are necessary.
 In fact, making small changes to daily behaviors (and maintaining consistency over time) will lead to sustainable improvements in health.
+Small changes are also easier to achieve, and less of a barrier to maintain.

 A more realistic way to get healthier